Dematamal Viharaya, the Sanctuary of Prince Saddhatissa – සද්ධාතිස්ස කුමරු සැඟවුණු දෙමටමල් විහාරය

 The name of the temple “Dematamal” also has its own legends.
 One legend says this area was called Detu-mal meaning “I saw (found) the brother”, which happened at the Viharaya.
 And later became Dematamal.

 Another legend says that once peace was brought within the brothers, prince Tissa was in charge of the area and he cultivated the land and it was very rich in harvest.
 During this time Prince Gamini (now King Dutu Gemunu) was getting ready for the final battle with the South Indian invader King Elara who was ruling the Sri Lankan capital Anuradhapura, seeing the prosperity of the area King Dutu Gemunu said to his brother “Govithen kala ethi male”.
 Meaning “We have done enough of farming now brother”.
-Because of this statement this area was called Ethi-Male which with time became Dematamal.
+Because of this statement, this area was called Ethi-Male which with time became Dematamal.

-In addition to the peaceful and serene location, the temple ruins include pillars, guardstones , stone steps, an image house and a series of meditation cells.
+In addition to the peaceful and serene location, the temple ruins include pillars, guardstones, stone steps, an image house and a series of meditation cells.

 There are only 4 such guardstones with Nagini figures discovered so far.
-One lies at the location named Mahasen Maligawa (at the entrance of a side building hidden behind the Panchawasa) in Anuradhapura, second one at Abhayagiriya Museum, third at Yatala Vehera Museum and the fourth at the Dematamal Viharaya.
+One lies at the location named Mahasen Maligawa (at the entrance of a side building hidden behind the Panchawasa) in Anuradhapura, the second one at Abhayagiriya Museum, the third at Yatala Vehera Museum and the fourth at the Dematamal Viharaya.

 From Buttala any person can direct you to the temple.
-The road to the Maligawila Temple Complex is also along this load but you have travel about 15 km further down the same road.
+The road to the Maligawila Temple Complex is also along this load but you have to travel about 15 km further down the same road.

 References